jdamcd/inky-stocks/README.md

 ![Output on the Inky pHAT](readme-img/photo.jpg)

-Optionally, if you install the Pimoroni LED SHIM, it will light up green or red depending on whether the stock value is up or down.
+Optionally, if you install the Pimoroni LED SHIM, it will light up green or red depending on whether the selected symbol is up or down.

 ## Setup